litemake/litemake/README.md

 ### And what about C/C++?

 **litemake** aims to bring the described above to the C/C++ community.
-By writing a simple configuration file `setup.litemake.toml` and placing it in your project's root directory, users will be able to download all required dependencies, build and install your application just by using one command: `litemake`.
+By writing a simple configuration file `package.litemake.toml` and placing it in your project's root directory, users will be able to download all required dependencies, build and install your application just by using one command: `litemake`.

 Furthermore, with tools like [nanotest] you will be able to automatically build and run your tests.
 The sky is really the limit!